krshubham/Teem-GSoC/Teem_SEO_handling.md

 ### What we do:

-- We basically have a `nginx.conf` file which allows us to look for the HTTP User Agent that is fetching ou site.
+- We basically have a `nginx.conf` file which allows us to look for the HTTP User Agent that is fetching our site.

 - Based on this filtering we redirect the user agent to another port where it gets a copy of `index.html` with the available `og:tags`!

+- When some bot tries to visit our website we simply redirect it to the teem-link-preview server.

+- We now query the SwellRT server for the required metadata and get the results back from it!

 ### Fetching the [OpenGraph](http://ogp.me) meta data